-In addition to Mass Alternative Care, Inc. remaining compliant with the existing Chicopee Zoning Ordinance, our executive management team and General Counsel will continually engage with the City of Chio to date with local codes zoning ord linances and
+In addition to Mass Alternative Care, Inc. remaining compliant with the existing Chicopee Zoning Ordinance, our executive management team and General Counsel will continually engage with the City of Chicopee to remain up to date with local codes zoning ordinances and by-laws, to remain fully compliant.